black and brown happy new year text

 4. I can do anything I set my mind to.

-5. I have confidence in my intuition and in the messages I recieve from it.
+5. I have confidence in my intuition and the messages I receive.

 6. I trust and accept myself.